Find The Right Visa For You

 Tamera gives her thoughts to us on settling and making new friends, it is easy to meet other expats, but not just Brits: "A huge amount of people here aren't from Sydney.
 We have friends from Canada, Hong Kong, the US, Ireland, Scotland, England, India, Lebanon, New Zealand, as well as from all over Australia."

-Her main advice for potential migrants to Australia is to be prepared to take time to settle in and be realistic about it.
+Her main advice for potential migrants to Australia is to be prepared to take the time to settle in and be realistic about it.
 "It takes at least a year to start to feel at home.
 Stick with it, and be aware you will miss the oddest things about the UK.
-Like Tesco.
-And the NHS."
+Like Tesco, bad weather and the traffic jams."